 BS in Computer Science

-Research Topic: Interfaces for Cell Tracking
+Research Topic: RL for Cell Movements

 June 23 2025 - Congratulation to Brannon McCutcheon for succesfully defending his Masters Thesis: Superpatching for Image Analysis using Transformers and Superpixels